 where $y_j\in \bm{Y}^*$, $S(y^{'},y_j)$ represents the similarity between $y_j$ and $y^{'}$ which is the mode of the elements in $\bm{Y}^*$, and $j=1,2,...,|T|$.

 Therefore, when splitting the GB, priority is given to samples with an attention score of 1, and the center and radius of the child GB are determined on these samples based on Definition \ref{mydef4}.
-To facilitate the introduction of the process of splitting the GB, samples with an attention score of 1 are represented by the majority class which is defined as follows,
+To facilitate the introduction of the process of splitting the GB, samples with an attention score of 1 are represented by the majority class, which is defined as follows,

-Thus, from the perspective of AM, the majority class of the undivided data set $T$ is given priority in attention, and the samples in the complementary set of $lhg(T)$ are temporarily ignored; namely, their weights are set to 0.
+Thus, from the perspective of AM, the majority class of the undivided dataset $T$ is given priority in attention, and the samples in the complementary set of $lhg(T)$ are temporarily ignored; namely, their weights are set to 0.

 As shown in Step 1 of Fig. \ref{fig4}, for any $gb=(\bm{c},r,O)$ that need to be split, the steps of constructing any child GB by the proposed splitting method can be briefly summarized as follows.
-First, the undivided data set $T$ is initialized as $O$, namely, $T=O$.
-Second, based on Eq.\ref{eq14} and Eq.\ref{eq10}, the attention will focus on majority class $lhg(T)$.
-Third, based on Definition \ref{mydef4}, the $\bm{c_1},r_1$ of child GB $gb_1=(\bm{c_1},r_1,O_1)$ is constructed on $lhg(T)$ and $O_1$ is obtained based on $O$, and the undivided data set $T$ is updated to $O-O_1$.
+First, the undivided dataset $T$ is initialized as $O$, namely, $T=O$.
+Second, based on Eq.\ref{eq14} and Eq.\ref{eq10}, the attention is on majority class $lhg(T)$.
+Third, based on Definition \ref{mydef4}, the $\bm{c_1},r_1$ of child GB $gb_1=(\bm{c_1},r_1,O_1)$ is constructed on $lhg(T)$ and $O_1$ is obtained based on $O$, and the undivided dataset $T$ is updated to $O-O_1$.
 Subsequently, the attention is shifted to the majority class $lhg(O-O_1)$ to generate another GB iteratively until the splitting stopping condition is satisfied.
 Finally, the child GB set $G^* = \{gb_1,gb_2,...,gb_p\}$ is generated.

 Obviously, owing to the strategy of `priority for majority class', the constructed child GBs can be with higher purity while containing more samples.
 Thus, compared to existing GBG methods, the entire granulation iteration process of the proposed GBG++ can be stopped earlier.
 Besides, some redundant distance calculations are avoided to improve the efficiency of the GBG method.